 workshop is how universally these high-level clinicians have adopted the

-methodology and terminology noted in the Coach Guide about "play-centered
+methodology and terminology noted in the Coach Guide about

-training", where the coach "manipulates the environment to create
+"play-centered training", where the coach "manipulates the

 Another thing to observe at the workshop was how these master

 coaches operate: engaged demeanor, positive attitude, tone of voice